-The Mayakoba Golf Classic made golf history in 2007 when it became the first PGA Tour event to ever be contested outside of the United States or Canada.
-The tournament is contested in Mexico and this year will be the fourteenth staging of the event.
+The World Wide Technology Championship, formerly the Mayakoba Golf Classic, made golf history in 2007 when it became the first PGA Tour event to ever be contested outside of the United States or Canada.
+The tournament is contested in Mexico and this year will be the 15th staging of the event.

-From 2007–2012 it was an alternate event played early in the season the same week as the WGC Match Play Championship.
-The tournament was a counting event for the FedEx Cup, however like other alternate events it only counted for half points.
+From 2007–2012 the tournament was an alternate event played early in the season the same week as the WGC Match Play Championship.
+It was a counting event for the FedEx Cup, however like other alternate events it only counted for half points.

 The event was not part of the 2013 season, but was moved to November 2013 to be part of the 2013–14 wrap-around season.
 As a primary event in the early part of the PGA Tour that season the winner of the Mayakoba Golf Classic earned full FedEx Cup points and a Masters invitation.